(This document was changed and it has been changed back to it’s original form as of January 9, 2026 @ 11:53am)

 B. AI Surveillance and Collapsed Consent

 Securus and NCIC systems require biometric login and monitor all communications.
-Because no alternative exists, consent is coerced — implicating federal wiretap law, biometric statutes, and consumer-protection standards.
+Because no alternative exists, consent is coerced, violating federal wiretap law, biometric statutes, and consumer-protection standards.

 C. Digital Retaliation and Evidence Tampering